 Our suggested CBD oil dosage for menopause would start with our 4% CBD Oil, taking 1-3 drops orally under your tongue.
 And repeating this twice per day.

-If you don't enjoy the taste, CBD Oil can be added to vape liquids.
-Or you could try our CBD Capsules, which are vegan-friendly and also include Turmeric and Black Pepper.
+If you don't enjoy the taste, you could try our CBD Capsules, which are vegan-friendly and also include Turmeric and Black Pepper.
 We recommend 1-2 capsules taken in the morning and evening.

 CBD oil for menopause symptoms